2026 Indiana Senate election: District 41

 The district has been represented by Republican Greg Walker since 2006.
 Walker was re-elected with 67.8% of the vote in 2022.
-In August 2025, Walker confirmed he will not run for reelection.
+In August 2025, Walker announced he would not run for reelection; however, he reversed his decision in January 2026 and ran for reelection.
+He cited the political turmoil from redistricting as his reason to rejoin the race.
+Walker voted against redistricting.